Double Descent and Other Interpolation Phenomena in GANs: Pseudo-supervision: A practical alternative to adding supervision

-\topicRed{Input-output pairs of points are not realistically available in GAN training, which is unsupervised.} Therefore, we will make up latent vectors that correspond to true data points in our training set.
-Although it may seem odd to partially fabricate training data, there are many advantages to it, starting with not needing access to supervised data.
-Additionally, we do not need to know the true latent dimensionality $m$ and can study when $k > m$.
+Input-output pairs of points are not realistically available in GAN training, which is unsupervised.
+Therefore, we will \textit{make up latent vectors} that correspond to true data points in our training set.
+We call these vectors pseudo-supervised latent vectors.
+Although it may seem odd to partially fabricate training data, there are many advantages to it, starting with not needing access to supervised data (solving \ref{enum:supervised pairs}).
+Because we have full control over the generation of latent vectors, we can make them of any dimension (solving \ref{enum:throw away data}).
+Consequently, we do not need to know the true latent dimensionality $m$ and can study when $k > m$ (solving \ref{enum:not typical}).
+Since the pseudo-supervised latent vectors are artificial, this is still an unsupervised problem because we have no supervised data (solving \ref{enum:not unsupervised}).
+The obvious question is of course ``is this beneficial?''
+The rest of the paper will show that \textbf{there are generalization and convergence benefits to pseudo-supervision} (solving \ref{enum:not beneficial}).